davidktw/sfss/README.md

 sudo chown www-data:www-data /var/log/sfss
 sudo chmod 0700 /var/log/sfss
 ```
-HTTPS site can be enabled using
+HTTPS site and CGI can be enabled using
 ```
 a2ensite default-ssl.conf
 a2enmod ssl
 a2enmod cgid
 ```

+Edit the `/etc/apache2/sites-enabled/default-ssl.conf`
+by adding the extra configurations as shown below
 ```
 <IfModule mod_ssl.c>
 	<VirtualHost _default_:443>